mouseandthebillionaire/RAGE/relatedWork.md

 ### Jaaniste, L. "Approaching the Ambient: Creative Practice and the Ambient Mode of Being," 2007

+The best thing about this thesis is the structure of breaking down the entirety into the four sections of:

+- by way of concepts
+- by way of example
+- by way of making
+- by way of experience

+His fundamental goal of rethinking how 'ambiance' is discussed and designed around is laudable (and fascinating), but generally unhelpful for what I will be working on at this stage.

 ### Jensen, J. "Designing for Profound Experiences," 2014

 Again, the use of "profound" is a bit of a red herring here.
 Profound as in containing meaning and being deeper than the "tangible" and "usage" dimensions that he lists (and I suppose there is something profound in the example of riding a bike and being removed from the task at hand \[a la Csikszentmihalyi]), but not the reflective, profound, transcendence that is possible in great art.